Parent Handbook for Gilbert Preschool

 We recognize that a birthday is very special and children enjoy sharing it with their friends.
 Parents are welcome to schedule a time to visit the classroom for their child’s birthday celebration by reading a story to the class or sharing a favorite book from home.
 We kindly ask that no food items be brought to school for birthday celebrations.

 Children with a summer or holiday birthday may choose a day during the school year to celebrate.
-Please sign up with the teacher for a particular day.
+Please contact the teacher to schedule the day and time.

 - There will be no diapering in the preschool rooms during preschool hours because the preschool is not licensed to care for infants.